Aladdin's Lantern

 Aladdin's Lantern is a 1938 Our Gang short comedy film directed by Gordon Douglas.
-It was the 171st Our Gang short (172nd episode, 83rd talking short, 84th talking episode, and third MGM produced episode) that was released.
+It was the 171st Our Gang short to be released.

 Plot

 The gang members are putting on a musical show about Aladdin and his lamp.
 While Spanky, Alfalfa and Darla endeavor to stick to the script (such as it is), their efforts are undermined by smaller kids Buckwheat and Porky.
 The ending finds Alfalfa getting his just deserts as his bottom gets set on fire in front of the audience.
 They roar in laughter as his seat cooks to a medium rare and his face turns bright red in embarrassment.
 As the show fades to black Alfalfa is happily cooling his blistered backside in a washing machine filled with cold water while the water boils from the heat and steam rises around him.